Join Our Movement

 Understanding the Farm Bill

-Emergency feeding by CFBNJ, our sister food banks, and our network of agency partners (soup kitchens, food pantries, after-school and summer feeding programs at community centers, etc.) could meet only a small portion of the need of over 650,000 of our food-insecure neighbors here in New Jersey.
+Food distribution by CFBNJ, our fellow New Jersey food banks, and our network of community partners (soup kitchens, food pantries, after-school and summer feeding programs, etc.) can meet only a small portion of the need of nearly 1 million of our neighbors facing food insecurity here in New Jersey.

 The Farm Bill, passed every five years by Congress, contains funding for nutritional programs that are of critical importance to vulnerable families, seniors, and adults with disabilities.
 Making sure that Congress passes the strongest possible bill to provide funding for SNAP is a crucial advocacy priority.

-Here are our priorities for the 2024 Farm Bill.
+Here are our priorities for the upcoming Farm Bill.

 SNAP